 Use Garlic As Cold Remedy to Treat Throat and Ear Infections

-Edited by Mian Sheilette Ong, Eng, Lynn, Anonymous and 11 others
+Edited by Mian Sheilette Ong, Eng, Lynn, J777 and 10 others

 Decades have passed and up to this very day, the cure for the common cold is yet to be discovered.
 The best thing that people can do to be rid of it is to prevent it.
 In order to try and avoid it, people get their annual flu shots, they live healthy, they eat right, and they take various immunity boosting supplements such as vitamin C. However, there are factors that still weaken a person's immune system against the evolving and varying cold virus.
 It seems amazing that as man continues to come up with solutions of preventive measures against a cold virus, another strain pops up and causes more damage.
 If you do contract a cold virus, then you would have to provide palliative care.
 In palliative care, you would have to deal with the symptoms manifesting because of the cold virus.
 You don't target the virus itself.
 When you have a cold, you tend to have ear and throat infections that should be dealt with immediately to keep you comfortable and functional.
 Many prescription or OTC medications cater to palliative care for colds.
 However, consumers prefer to seek natural and affordable treatments.
 One such alternative treatment is garlic.
 This versatile herb can show you a different perception in tackling ear and throat infections related to colds.
 All you have to do is keep an open mind and try it.